Skip to content

 I honestly think the way we say hello is one of the biggest sources of awkward moments at work.
-I live in Spain but I’m from Scotland, so I often struggle with knowing when to shake hands or go for a cheek kiss—and I get it wrong a lot.
-So what can I say when I go in for a cold Scottish handshake, but the other person goes for the two kisses, and we end up bumping into each other.
+I live in Spain but I’m from Scotland, so I often struggle with knowing when to shake hands or go for a cheek kiss.
+I get it wrong a lot!
+I might offer a cold Scottish handshake, but the other person gives two kisses, and we end up crashing our faces into each other.
+Cringe.

-My tactic is to just laugh and say, ‘Oops, we almost had it!’
+My tactic is to just laugh and say an easy English phrase, ‘Oops, we almost had it!’

 The Name Game